Treating Fever in Covid-19

-Fevers are most commonly as a result of an infection in the body though there are other conditions which could increase the body's temperature.
+Fevers are most commonly a result of an infection in the body though there are other conditions that could increase the body’s temperature.

 The normal body temperature ranges amongst people from about 36.6 deg (97.88F) to 37.2 deg C (98.96F).

 When the temperature rises above 37.2 deg, we say they have a fever.

 Mild fevers, also known as low-grade fever are classed from 37.2 deg C (98.96F) to 37.9 deg C (100.22F).

 Significant temperature is usually considered by medical doctors to be one of 38 deg C (100.4F) and above.